Effiong33/VCVD-coding/README.md

-When you run the application, it will request the user to input parameters:
+When you run the application, it will request you to input some parameters:

 ![image](https://github.com/Effiong33/VCVD-coding/assets/159038026/0516a8dc-71f3-4a89-b74c-b573c41d6b24)